CHAMPAIGN — Khailieo Terry is accustomed to throwing down big dunks against Centennial.

 The 6-foot-4 Terry is a two-time News-Gazette All-Area boys' basketball first-team selection.
 Though more recognized — at least on social media — for his dunking prowess, Terry was utilized as a point guard last season by Central coach Jeff Finke.

 The result, despite Terry missing the campaign's first nine games, was Terry averaging 16.7 points, 6.8 rebounds and 3.4 assists as a junior.
 Terry also shot 63.2 percent from the field.

-The Maroons graduated seven seniors from their 2019-2020 roster, including another All-Area first-team pick in Pryce Punkay.
-Central went 16-16 in a season that ended during the Class 3A regional semifinals, halting a run of four consecutive regional titles.
+The Maroons graduated seven seniors from their 2019-2020 roster, including fellow All-Area first-team pick Pryce Punkay.
+Central went 16-16 in a season that ended during the Class 3A regional semifinals, ending a run of four consecutive regional titles.

-The 2020-21 boys’ basketball season is scheduled to run Nov.
+The 2020-21 boys' basketball season is scheduled to run Nov.
 16 through Feb.
-13, a layout designed in response to the COVID-19 pandemic, though each team is allowed up to 20 fall contact days that could begin this past Monday.
-The first regular-season meeting between Centennial and Central is set for Dec.
-15 in the Chargers’ gym.
+13, a layout designed in response to the COVID-19 pandemic.
+The first meeting between Centennial and Central is set for Dec.
+15 in the Chargers' gym.